chapel-lang/chapel/doc/rst/technotes/dsi.rst

 For example, a distribution (i.e. a domain map that distributes data across multiple locales) will typically define "local descriptor" classes as well.

+A domain map author can provide additional functionality to users simply by implementing methods on "global descriptor" classes.
+The ``forwarding`` language feature will make these methods available to users.

 ======================================
 Phase 1: The Essentials